Tarly127/TADA/README.md

 `$ ./scripts/make_dirs.sh`

 ### Execution

+The basic functionalities can be tested using the script in the `scripts` folder.
+This test will create `N` processes running the test (`N` being the parameter passed to the script), and all these processes will create Atomic Variables and participate in consensus.

+`$ ./scripts/run_basictest.sh [N]`

 Each of the functionality outcomes can be tested with scripts found in the respective directory within the `scripts` folder (e.g. 1. can be tested using the scripts found in `scripts/F1/`.
 Three scripts have been provided for outcomes 1 and 2, and one for 3.
 Each script creates a number of processes equal to the argument passed to it, and tests the corresponding algorithm.
 For example, if you want to test *SynchDLPSW86* under byzantine conditions (outcome 2) with 8 processes, you execute the following command: